andersmurphy/andersmurphy-blog/resources/posts/2019-11-17-clojure-manipulating-html-and-xml-with-zippers.md

    ...)
 ```

 We want to inject this HTML list into an existing HTML page.
-So we need to get and existing HTML page and then write a function to select the node we want.
+So we need to get an existing HTML page and then write a function to select the node we want.

 ```clojure
 (def html-page (slurp "https://andersmurphy.com/"))